getsnoopy/bch-zce/readme.md

 Modifications to transaction acceptance and relay policies can create differences in mempools (the store of not-yet-confirmed transactions) between various node versions and implementations.
 Because existing users of non-escrowed, zero-confirmation transactions rely on mempool consistency and network monitoring for transaction security, these changes can increase the fraud-risk of existing zero-confirmation transaction use cases<sup>1</sup>.

-**Mitigation**: this specification has been carefully designed to [avoid modifications which impact existing users of zero-confirmation transactions](#transaction-replacement-period).
+**Mitigation**: this specification has been carefully designed to [avoid modifications which affect existing users of zero-confirmation transactions](#transaction-replacement-period).

 <small>